fail0verflow/hbc/README.md

 The build process has only been tested on Linux.
 You're on your own if you want to try building this on OSX or Windows.

+You'll need the Wii common key installed as ~/.wii/common-key.

 First run 'make' in wiipax, then 'make' in channel.
 You'll find a .wad file that you can install or directly run with Dolphin under channel/title/channel_retail.wad.
 You'll also find executable binaries under